Devin Dreeshen

 Devin Dreeshen (born 1987/1988) is a Canadian politician and a member of the Legislative Assembly of Alberta, representing the electoral district of Innisfail-Sylvan Lake.
 He was first elected with 82 per cent of the vote in a by-election in July 2018, and was re-elected in the 2019 Alberta general election to the 30th Alberta Legislature.
 In the 2023 Alberta general election, Dreeshen was once again re-elected to the 31st Alberta Legislature.

 As a member of the United Conservative Party government, on April 30, 2019, Dreeshen was appointed by Premier Jason Kenney to the Executive Council of Alberta as the Minister of Agriculture and Forestry.
 He served in that role from April 30, 2019, to November 5, 2021.
 Dreeshen has been Alberta's Minister of Transportation and Economic Corridors since October 2022.

 Early life

-Dreeshen was born in Innisfail, Alberta and is a fifth generation farmer.
+Dreeshen was born in Innisfail, Alberta to a family who has farmed in Alberta for multiple generations.
 His father, Earl Dreeshen, is a Conservative member of parliament for Red Deer—Mountain View, first elected in 2008.
 He grew up with his sister Megan.

 Before entering politics himself, Dreeshen studied economics and political science at the University of Alberta.
 He was also a former director of the Western Canadian Wheat Growers Association, and a board member on the Crossroads Agricultural Society.

 From 2008 until 2015, Dreeshen worked as a policy advisor to Minister of Agriculture Gerry Ritz.